Glossary of real estate terms

 Chattels:

-Moveable and removable items of personal property.
-In real estate transactions for the sale of homes this usually includes the stove, carpets, blinds, curtains, drapes and light fittings.
-Unless chattels are specified in the agreement, they are not sold as part of the property.
+Moveable and removable items of personal property owned by the seller.
+In real estate transactions for the sale of homes, this typically includes items such as the stove, carpets, blinds, curtains, drapes, and light fittings.
+Understanding the chattels’ meaning in NZ is important, as these items are distinguished from fixtures, which are permanently attached to the property.

 Conditions (Special Conditions in a Sale and Purchase Agreement):